-Growing Chamomile for Tea is easy.
-Chamomile grows best in a sunny location but can tolerate some shade.
-Once the plant is established, it is drought tolerant and trouble free.
+Growing chamomile for tea is easier than you think.
+Once the plants are established, it is drought tolerant and trouble free.

 Chamomile is a member of the daisy family (Asteraceae) and is best known for its soothing and calming properties and its fruity, apple-like flavor.
 Chamomile is documented through Egyptian, Roman, and Greek history as one of the most ancient medicinal herbs.
 Chamomile’s reputation as a remedy for relieving anxiety was confirmed in a 2009 study (Source).